Chapter 1: Student Conduct and Discipline

 Academic Sanction – A sanction affecting a student’s grade.
 For example, the lowering of a grade on an assignment, test, or in the course.

-Administrative Disposition – A document signed by the student and the Office of Student Conduct & Conflict Resolution which includes a statement of the disciplinary charges, the findings, the sanction and a waiver of the hearing procedures and possibly a waiver of appeals under Regents’ Rules and Regulations, Rule 50101, Section 2, and institutional rules regarding student discipline.
+Administrative Disposition – A document signed by the student and the Office of Community Standards which includes a statement of the disciplinary charges, the findings, the sanction and a waiver of the hearing procedures and possibly a waiver of appeals under Regents’ Rules and Regulations, Rule 50101, Section 2, and institutional rules regarding student discipline.

 Business Day - the day(s) that The Ãå±±ÂÖ¼é of Texas at El Paso is open for business.
 The term does not include any day designated as a "Skeleton Crew Day."